Gokul12120/about_me/README.md

 Technical skills:

--basic knowledge in docker
+1.basic knowledge in docker
--basic knowledge in HTML and CSS
+2.basic knowledge in HTML and CSS
--basic knowledge in MySQL
+3.basic knowledge in MySQL
--Basic knowledge in linux
+4.Basic knowledge in linux
--Basic knowledge in C++ and Python
+5.Basic knowledge in C++ and Python

 What you aim to achieve from this training: